 You want to sell your house, so you do what anyone might do: work with a real estate agent.
-But real estate agents charge high fees for commission and are often unsuccessful at selling homes that need work.
-If you work with a licensed Realtor, you want to have the confidence that they can deliver on their services.
+But real estate agents charge high fees for commission.
+It’s also more challenging for them to sell a house as-is.
+If you work with a licensed real estate agent, you want to have the confidence that they can deliver on their services.

 But if you don’t want to work with a real estate agent, you have other options.
 In fact, there are several other ways to sell your house that don’t require the services of an agent.
 If you’re looking to sell, you may want to familiarize yourself with these different approaches.
 At Sundae, we’re committed to helping sellers get the most out of selling their home and avoid paying high fees.
 Let’s take a closer look at the issues and how we can help.

 A look at the numbers

 There’s no shortage of real estate agents to work with.
 In fact, there are over 3 million licensed real estate agents out there and in March of 2022, 5.77M existing homes were sold, according to the National Association of Realtors.
 With most transactions, agents earned their commissions at the expense of the seller.